Mount Hua — Precipitous Mountain and Root of Chinese Culture

 Painting of Peaks of Mount Hua by Tian Xuesen.

 What is the cultural importance of Mount Hua?

-Yellow Emperor or Huang Di (about 2717 BC — 2599 BC) held alliance in Mount Hua, to meet with other lords, or some deities in mythical legends;
+Yellow Emperor or Huang Di (about 2717 BC — 2599 BC) held alliances in Mount Hua, to meet with other lords or some deities in mythical legends;

 The Mount Hua area was the original place of important Neolithic Cultures, include Yangshao Culture (5000 BC — 3000 BC) and Hongshan Culture (4000 BC — 3000 BC);